oliora/oliora.github.io/_posts/2022-01-20-On-proposed-status_value.md

 I think that justification for `status_value` does not hold well.

 The first justification point looks like the author's misunderstanding of `expected` concept what is partially caused by `expected` wording that opposes expected value and unexpected error.
 In fact, `expected` is well suited for expected errors.
 It worth to mention that `status_value` also prioritizes value over status because its `operator bool` and `operator *` works over value.
-It's clear that both designs assume that the value is more interesting to the caller than the error/status.
+It's clear that both designs assume that the user is more interested in the value rather than in the error/status.

 The second justification point is purely theoretical at the moment because concurrent queue proposal does not require to return any status except for `success` along the value.
 I think that for cases when value needs to be accompanied by a status or other data it is better to use a pair of value and "status" like we already do, e.g. `map::insert` returns `pair<bool, iterator>`.
 I think that mixing success and error status values in one enum would be a bad idea anyway.
 This contradicts the fundamental concept that operation may return either a result or an error, the concept that C++ and most other programming languages have deeply adoped.
 Instead, in case if queue needs to return multiple success "statuses" I would prefer a combination of `expected` and `pair<Value, Status>` so the pair become the expected result of the operation: